MilkaLichtblau/FA-IR_Ranking/README.md

-# FA\*IR: A Fair Top-k Ranking Algorithm (Code and Data)
+# A Tool for Fair Rankings in Search

+This repository consists of a collection of approaches to make learning-to-rank frameworks fairer with respect to modern anti-discrimination laws.
+The master branch contains most recent developments and is therefore not to be checked out.
+Please use the branches associated to the respective papers if you want to reproduce any experiments.

-This repository includes the source code and data sets associated with the the following research paper:
+The repository includes the source code and data sets associated with the the following research papers:

 * Meike Zehlike, Francesco Bonchi, Carlos Castillo, Sara Hajian, Mohamed Megahed and Ricardo Baeza-Yates.
 FA\*IR: A Fair Top-k Ranking Algorithm.
-Submitted for review.
-2017.

-Before the paper is published, you can request a copy by e-mail to the contact author listed below.
+CIKM 2017. *(Please use branch FA-IR_CIKM_17 for reproducing experiments of this paper)*

 ## Set-up